-$t\cos(\pi x)\cos(\pi y)$ which fulfills the boundary conditions in the domain $\Omega = [-1, 1]^2$ and in time interval I = [0, 1].
-Putting this function into the model equation (1.1), without convolutions, because we do not need to smooth neither the function nor the structure tensor, we get the nonzero right hand side and we modify the scheme accordingly.
-We take C = 1 and $\alpha = 0.001$ so the diffusion matrix D has eigenvalues between $\alpha$ and 1 and the process is strongly anisotropic.
-Then we take subsequently refined grids with $M = n^2$ finite volumes, n = 10, 20, 40, 80, 160, the time step $k = h^2$ and we measure errors in $L_2(I, L_2(\Omega))$ -norm, which is natural for testing the schemes for solving parabolic problems.
-In Table 5.1 we report the errors for different grid sizes and we observe that EOC of our numerical scheme is equal to 2.
+In the last experiment we test the experimental order of convergence (EOC) of our method.
+In the theoretical part we prove its convergence, and the rigorous error estimates will be an objective of a further study; cf. [7].
+Here we consider function $u(x, y, t) = t \cos(\pi x) \cos(\pi y)$ which fulfills the boundary conditions in the domain $\Omega = [-1, 1]^2$ and in time interval I = [0, 1].
+Putting this function into the model equation (1.1), without convolutions, because we do not need to smooth either the function or the structure tensor, we get the nonzero right-hand side, and we modify the scheme accordingly.
+We take C = 1 and $\alpha = 0.001$ so the diffusion matrix D has eigenvalues between α and 1 and the process is strongly anisotropic.
+Then we take subsequently refined grids with $M = n^2$ finite volumes, n = 10, 20, 40, 80, 160, and the time step $k = h^2$, and we measure errors in the $L_2(I, L_2(\Omega))$ norm, which is natural for testing the schemes for solving parabolic problems.
+In Table 5.1 we report the errors for different grid sizes, and we observe that the EOC of our numerical scheme is equal to 2.

-6. Acknowledgement.
-The authors thanks to Dr. Nadine Peyrieras from CNRS-DEPSN, Paris, coordinator of the European project Embryomics, for providing data used in our numerical experiments.
-We thank also to Prof. Robert Eymard for giving us a hint how to treat $T_1$ term in the convergence proof.
-This work was supported by EC projects Embryomics and BioEmergences of the 6th Framework programme and by the projects VEGA 1/3321/06 and APVV-RPEU-0004-06.
+6. Acknowledgments.
+The authors thank Dr. Nadine Peyrieras from CNRS-DEPSN, Paris, coordinator of the European project Embryomics, for providing data used in our numerical experiments.
+We thank also Prof. Robert Eymard for giving us a hint on how to treat the T_1 term in the convergence proof.